 In an even more drastic move, the Nigerian government has now banned Twitter entirely.
 Following Twitter’s decision to take down a tweet that violated its guidelines, the Nigerian government responded with an indefinite ban.

-These are just some examples of the cases we’ll be discussing in our International Right to Know Day webinar.
+These are just some examples of the cases we discuss in our International Right to Know Day webinar.
 We recognise that powerful actors are using these blocks and bans as yet another tool to clamp down on free speech.
 Furthermore, by barring critical journalists from accessing information, governments can avoid accountability.

 The issue is a relatively recent one, highlighting challenges in a world of new technology.
 The cases we’ve seen at Media Defence raise important questions about how we ensure the protection of freedom of expression and access to information on new public platforms.